Shortest Route Calculations with the ShortestPathFinder

 Example 2: Routes by Cost

-Traveling the wrong way along a one-way street is avoided by using costs instead of distance.
+Traveling the wrong way on a one-way street is avoided by using costs rather than distance.
 It is necessary for the one-way streets to be tagged (usually with an attribute) and for their direction (from the first coordinate to the last) to match the permitted direction of travel.

 Follow these steps as an example of how to calculate the shortest route in a network and avoid traveling the wrong way along a one-way street.